 Office: Raubinger 422

-His books include Modern Sociological Theories, 4th ed.
+His books include The Iranian Americans: A Popular Social History of a New American Ethnic Group (Mellen, 2013); Modern Sociological Theories, 4th ed.
 (Danjeh, 2005); The Making of the Iranian Community in America (Pardis Press, 1992); Iranian Immigrants in the United States (Associated Faculty Press, 1988); translation into Persian of of C. Wright Mills' The Sociological Imagination (Enteshar Press, 1979); a translation into Persian of Max Weber's The Protestant Ethic and the Spirit of Capitalism (Samt Press, 1993), He also wrote "Islam in New York State" and "Iranian-Americans," for the Encyclopedia of New York State (Syracuse University Press) and "Islam and Modernity" for the Encyclopedia of Social Problems (Sage).
 He contributed a chapter, "Iranian Americans," to the forthcoming book Multicultural America: An Encyclopedia of the Newest Americans (Greenwood Publishing Group).
-His current research interests focus on Muslims in New York and New Jersey and he is now working on a book on this subject.
+His current research interests focus on a cross-cultural comparison of Gulen-inspired schools.

 Prof. Ansari was a board member of Persian, Cultural and Humanitarian Associations of New Jersey from 1985-2000.
 He is advisor to the Student Muslim Association on campus.
 He is involved in various cultural and social events in the Persian community and was the editor/publisher of an Iranian-American magazine called Pardis (1992-1995).
 He is frequently interviewed in the Persian media and is a contributor to The Iran Times published in Washington, DC.
 During Summer 2005, he was interviewed five times by Radio France on sociopolitical events in Iran and on Iranian Americans.
 In Summer 2010, he was interviewed by BBC-TV and Radio France on Iranian Americans and American Muslims.
 For five years he conducted a Saturday program teaching Persian language and culture to young Iranian Americans.
 Since 1997, he has also been an editorial member of CIRA Journal (Center for Iranian Research and Analysis).